 To get real-time and timeseries data for a sitekey, GET:

 You should receive a JSON response similar to the one below, which may include daily, weekly, monthly, and yearly fields under the "timeseries" key depending on your sitekey's activity.
-This information can be up to 24 hours old.
+This information will generally be updated within 1-5 minutes depending on the traffic volume to your sitekey, but in some instances can be up to 24 hours old.
 The "realtime" key contains the latest statistics.

 If no activity at all has occurred, the endpoint will return only the "realtime" key.